aws/mynah-ui/docs/CONFIG.md

 **Type:** `MynahIcons | MynahIconsType | CustomIcon`

 **Description:**
 Specifies the icon to display in the drag-and-drop overlay for adding files (such as images) to the chat context.
-This allows consumers to customize the overlay icon without modifying the core library.
+This allows consumers to customize the overlay icon.

 **Default:** `MynahIcons.IMAGE`